apache/fury-site/docs/guide/dart/type-registration.md

 - Register **before** the first `serialize` or `deserialize` call.
 - Register **every** class that can appear in a message, not only the root type.
+- Do not register generated private-field access companions; register only concrete serialized types.
 - Keep IDs (or names) **stable** once payloads are persisted or exchanged across services.
 Changing them will break deserialization of old messages.
 - Do not mix a numeric ID on one side with a name on the other for the same type.